Rounds of severe storms to impact Central, East US

 Severe thunderstorms rumbled across hundreds of miles on May 2, hitting parts of the Gulf Coast especially hard.

-While the saying goes “April showers will bring May flowers,” AccuWeather forecasters warn that the first full week of May will feature its fair share of showers and thunderstorms across the Central and eastern U.S. A common springtime pattern with rounds of storms will continue to grip locations from the South Central states to the Northeast in the upcoming days, harboring a daily threat for severe weather.
+While the saying goes “April showers will bring May flowers,” the first full week of May will feature its fair share of showers and thunderstorms across the Central and eastern U.S. A common springtime pattern with rounds of storms will continue to grip locations from the South Central states to the Northeast in the upcoming days, harboring a daily threat for severe weather.

-“A pair of sprawling storms over the United States this weekend and into early this upcoming week will act as the catalyst for both a risk for severe thunderstorms and flooding rainfall,” explained AccuWeather Meteorologist Brandon Buckingham.
+“A slow-moving storm over the Central United States this week will act as the catalyst for both a risk for severe thunderstorms and flooding rainfall,” explained AccuWeather Meteorologist Brandon Buckingham.

-"A powerful spring storm crashing into the West Coast will feature a risk for severe weather as it moves inland early in the upcoming week.
+"A powerful spring storm crashing into the West Coast will feature a risk for severe weather as it moves inland early this week.
 This storm will be able to tap into ample available moisture out of the Gulf, and prompt a risk for both flooding and severe thunderstorms from Texas to the central Gulf Coast," added Buckingham.

 "Many of these areas across Texas and the Gulf Coast have experienced heavy rainfall in recent days and weeks, so flash flooding and even river flooding will be possible," noted Buckingham.

-Portions of West Texas will be at risk for large hailstones within storms that develop late on Monday, some of which could have diameters upwards of 2.5 inches, equivalent to the size of a tennis ball.
+Portions of West Texas and far eastern New Mexico will be at risk for large hailstones within storms that develop late on Monday, some of which could have diameters upwards of 2.5 inches, equivalent to the size of a tennis ball.

 Travelers along interstates 10 and 20 in western and central Texas could face travel delays as storms ignite across the region.
 The threat of gusty crosswinds and even isolated tornadoes will grow as the evening continues.